+MENU Who Are Kinara’s Children?
+Kinara’s Children Today What is the Nguzo Saba?
 Kinara’s Children: Everyday Heroes are a series of illustrations and stories based on the 7 principles of the Nguzo Saba, the underlying basis of the Kwanzaa holiday.
-Each principle is represented by a character who embodies these principles, Umoja, Kujichagulia, Ujima, Ujamaa, Kuumba, Read More ...
+Each principle Read More ...

-I’m a graphic artist, Illustrator, musician, and most importantly, a father.
+I’m a graphic artist, Illustrator, musician and, most importantly, a father.
 I started my creative journey drawing comic books as a child, picked up the guitar as a teen ager, and studied graphic design as an adult.
-I’ve been involved in graphic arts for over 20 years.
 I’ve done marketing design, book design, developed websites, created logos, and dabbled in Flash.
 I pay the bills as a book designer for the Kent State University Press.
+I’ve been involved in graphic arts for over 20 years.

 In all that time I’ve always wanted to produce childrens stories and illustrations.
 I remember my mom reading me tales of Anansi the Spider, Brer Rabbit, and John Henry.
 I loved the stories and didn’t realize I was also learning valuable life lessons from those characters.
 That, along with my comic books, instilled in me a love of fantasy, mythology and storytelling.